-For ease of presentation, we consider a simplified representation of a transaction in Monero consisting of: A ring of one-time public keys (addresses) $\mathcal{R}$ , a linkability tag tag, a signature $\sigma$ and the target public key (recipient address).
-We omit other components of a Monero transaction as our tools and techniques only deal with the above components and it can be naturally extended to the current implementation of Monero with all components in place.
+For ease of presentation, we consider a simplified representation of a transaction in Monero consisting of: A ring of one-time public keys (addresses) \mathcal{R} , a linkability tag tag, a signature σ and the target public key (recipient address).
+We omit other components of a Monero transaction as our tools and techniques only deal with the above components and it can be naturally extended to the current transaction scheme of Monero with all components in place2.